KilianG98/UPF_scores/README.md

 `7_validation.R`
 Script used to run crossvalidation.

-Inputs:
+Input:
 * "working_file_w_SG3.rds": main dataset.
 * "X_analysis_functions.R": r file with functions used in the script.
 "filtered_hr_results_validation.rds": dataset with hazard ratios/beta values derived in the other cohort.

 Output:
 * "HR_Cind_crossvalidation.csv": table fo Hazard ratios and C-Indices for the weighted score in the crossvalidation.

 `8_sensitivity.R`
 Script used to perform sensitivity analyses.
 Alternate between datasets, exposure variables, and adjustment to generate desired outputs.

-Inputs:
+Input:
 * "X_analysis_functions.R": r file with functions used in the script.
 * "working_file_w_SG3.rds": main dataset
 * "working_file_w_SG3_lag.rds": dataset for lag-time analysis.
-* "working_file_w_SG3_crude.rds": dataset for analysis withou energy adjustment.
+* "working_file_w_SG3_crude.rds": dataset for analysis without energy adjustment.

-Outputs:
+Output:
 * "table_weights_suffix.csv": table of all weights for all outcomes.
-* "table_HR_cind_suffix.csv": table of hazard ratiosn and c-indices for both scores and all outcomes.
+* "table_HR_cind_suffix.csv": table of hazard ratios and c-indices for both scores and all outcomes.
 Suffix will be adapted to the type of sensitivity analysis.

 `X_analysis_functions.R`